Blog

 • The date of your last day of work

-3. Serve the Miller Act Notice
+6. Serve the Little Miller Act Notice

-It is best practice to serve the Miller Act notice not only on the general contractor but also on the surety and the public entity who contracted the project.
+It is best practice to serve the notice not only on the general contractor but also on the surety and the public entity who contracted the project.
 They may step in to expedite the payment process, which means you could get paid quicker if you communicate your payment bond claim to the surety and the public entity.

-1. Send a Request for Information at the beginning of a project
+1. Send a Request for Information at the Beginning of a Project

 Ready for a demo?